0707-aayu/PatternAnalysis-2025/recognition/HipMRI_VQVAE_s4831001/README.md

 ### Reconstruction Quality Across Epochs

-Reconstruction fidelity improved gradually as training progressed:
+As the training progressed, reconstruction fidelity also improved .:

 | Epoch 5 | Epoch 10 | Epoch 15 |
 |----------|-----------|-----------|